Saltwater crocodile: Hunting and diet

 Like most species in the crocodilian family, saltwater crocodiles are not fastidious in their choice of food, and readily vary their prey selection according to availability.
 Nor are they voracious, as they are able to survive on relatively little food for a prolonged period.
 Because of their size and distribution, saltwater crocodiles hunt the broadest range of prey species of any modern crocodilian.
 The diet of hatchling, juvenile, and subadult saltwater crocodiles has been subject to extensively greater scientific study than that of fully-grown crocodiles, in large part due to the aggression, territoriality, and size of adults that make them difficult for biologists to handle without significant risk to safety, for both humans and the crocodiles themselves.
 The main method used for capturing adult saltwater crocodiles is a huge pole with large hooks, meant for shark capture, that restrict the crocodile's jaws, but these can cause damage to their snouts; and even this is unproven to allow successful capture for crocodiles in excess of 4 m.
 While for example 20th century biological studies rigorously cataloged the stomach contents of "sacrificed" adult Nile crocodiles in Africa, few such studies were done on behalf of saltwater crocodiles despite the plethora that were slaughtered due to the leather trade during that time period.
 Therefore, the diet of adults is more likely to be based on reliable eye-witness accounts.
 Hatchlings are restricted to feeding on smaller animals, such as small fish, frogs, insects and small aquatic invertebrates.
 In addition to these prey, juveniles also take a variety of freshwater and saltwater fish, various amphibians, crustaceans, molluscs, such as large gastropods and cephalopods, birds, small to medium-sized mammals, and other reptiles, such as snakes and lizards.
 When crocodiles obtain a length of more than 1.2 m, the significance of small invertebrate prey fades in favour of small vertebrates, including fish and smaller mammals and birds.
-The larger the animal grows, the greater the variety of its diet, although relatively small prey are taken throughout its lifetime.